onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 but in situations like that
 you learn so much about yourself

-tape script 7.7 seven point seven one you move to England when you were six do you go back to Germany much no I don't I think back a few times to visit relatives but I've
+tapescript 7.7 seven point seven one you move to England when you were six do you go back to Germany much no I don't I think back a few times to visit relatives but I've